 On Page SEO Optimization Guide 2025

-On-page SEO refers to the process of optimizing individual web pages to improve their search engine rankings and attract organic traffic.
 Unlike off-page SEO, which focuses on backlinks and external factors, on-page SEO deals with optimizing content, HTML source code, and website structure.
 It is a crucial part of SEO in digital marketing, ensuring that search engines can understand and rank your content effectively.

 Importance of On Page SEO in Digital Marketing